Doctoral Internship in Clinical Psychology

 For further information about the program and application process see the links below:

-The Danielsen Institute Doctoral Internship in Psychology does not discriminate in selection, training, retention, or evaluation on the basis on any individual characteristics which are not relevant to professional training such as age, ethnicity, race, sex, gender, sexual orientation, religious or philosophical affiliation, class, disability, nationality, citizenship, language, etc. The Internship program values diversity amongst staff, interns, and clients, and seek to promote a high level of multicultural competence in all training and service activities.
+The Danielsen Institute does not discriminate in selection, training, retention, or evaluation on the basis of any individual characteristics that are not relevant to professional training such as age, ethnicity, race, sex, gender, sexual orientation, religious or philosophical affiliation, class, disability, nationality, citizenship, language, etc. Danielsen programs value diversity among staff, interns, and clients, and seek to promote a high level of multicultural competence in all training and service activities.